coateds/DevOpsOnWindows/README.md

 Notes for setting up, integrating and using a number of popular DevOps tools On Windows.

 ## Tools
-* <a href="https://github.com/coateds/DevOpsOnWindows/blob/edit-git-docs/UsingGitAndGitHub.md">Git AND GitHub</a>  --  changed in edit-git-docs branch
+* <a href="https://github.com/coateds/DevOpsOnWindows/blob/edit-git-docs/UsingGitAndGitHub.md">Git AND GitHub</a>
 * GitHub
 * Visual Studio Code
 * Chef/ChefDK